CHRIS HUITT

 sketches to hi-fi

 I sketched directions for a homepage worth opening, then built out the screens BA never had: a full booking flow and trip management.
-From there, I moved into v1 high-fidelity mockups in Figma using BA's exact Pantone colours and typeface, so the redesign read as an evolution of the brand, not a reskin.
+From there, I moved into v1 high-fidelity mockups in Figma using BA's exact Pantone colors and typeface, so the redesign read as an evolution of the brand, not a reskin.

 01